wilvk/sample-deploy-pipeline/adding-hawkeye.md

 # Adding Hawkeye to the deploy pipeline

-Add the following to the sample-flask-app docker-compose.yml:
+Add the following to the sample-flask-app's `docker-compose.yml` file:

 ```docker
 hawkeye: